iurii-m/MorDeephy/README.md

 # Face Morphing Attack Detection benchmarking

 This repo includes functionality for morphing attack detection benchmarking from the paper "MorDeephy: Face Morphing Detection Via Fused Classification".
-The project may be used for performing benchmarks on your side and further submistting results for comparison between different developers.
+The project may be used for performing benchmarks on your side and further submitting results for comparison between different developers.
-The project only unifies the data, protocols, perfromance estimation, results comparizon.
+The project only unifies the data, protocols, performance estimation, results comparison.
 **The extracting of the predictions data is up to the developer.** We only propose an example for generating random predictions.

 ## No-Reference benchmarking